-On March 27, 2019, the Utah Department of Health issued a statewide standing order allowing pharmacists to dispense contraceptive pills, patch, or ring to women ages 18 or older.
+On March 27, 2019, the Utah Department of Health and Human Services (DHHS) issued a statewide standing order allowing pharmacists to dispense contraceptive pills, patch, or ring to women ages 18 or older.
 Through this standing order, any woman can walk into a participating pharmacy and purchase hormonal contraception without needing a prescription.
 Women will be able to receive birth control pills, contraceptive patches, or vaginal rings from participating pharmacists after they complete a health history form, have their blood pressure taken, and talk with the pharmacist about which contraceptive method will work best for them.
 Patients will still be responsible for covering the cost of their medications and the consultation with the pharmacist; either by utilizing insurance coverage or paying out of their pocket.
 Women will be required to provide proof of a visit with their women's health care provider every two years.
-To see a copy of the standing order click here.
+To see a copy of the standing order, click opens in a new tabhere.